qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 For Windows/Linux User:
 Refer to [cuDNN installation link for Windows](https://docs.nvidia.com/deeplearning/cudnn/latest/installation/windows.html) [cuDNN installation link for Linux](https://docs.nvidia.com/deeplearning/cudnn/latest/installation/linux.html) on installation process.

+Upon downloading cuDNN files, refer to this [article](https://medium.com/geekculture/install-cuda-and-cudnn-on-windows-linux-52d1501a8805) for path pointing and the destination folder of where such files are to be placed as the one indicated by NVIDIA is wrong for Windows.

 ## Execution of various applications
 Upon installation and environment exectuion, please run the relevant command based on the app of interest.